minhton211/TreeFormer-a-tree-counting-model/README.md

 ## Project structure
 ```
 TreeVision Project
-├───dataloaders                 # Contains .h5 files for the KCL-London and Yosemite dataset
+├───dataloaders/                 # Contains .h5 files for the KCL-London and Yosemite dataset
-|   ├───london
+|   ├───london/
 |   |   │   ├───train.h5
 |   │   |   └───val.h5
-|   ├───yosemite_1536
+|   ├───yosemite_1536/
 |   |   │   ├───train.h5
 |   │   |   └───val.h5
-│   └───yosemite_512
+│   └───yosemite_512/
 |   |   │   ├───train.h5
 |   │   |   └───val.h5
-├───datasets                    # Contains images and labels of the KCL-London and Yosemite dataset.
+├───datasets/                    # Contains images and labels of the KCL-London and Yosemite dataset.
-|   ├───london
+|   ├───london/
-|   |   │   ├───train
+|   |   │   ├───train/
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   ├───val
+|   |   │   ├───val/
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   └───test
+|   |   │   └───test/
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-│   ├───yosemite_1536                 # The images are first cropped to size 1536x1536 according to IMAGE_PREPROCESS.md
+│   ├───yosemite_1536/                 # The images are first cropped to size 1536x1536 according to IMAGE_PREPROCESS.md
-|   |   │   ├───zone A           # Zone A and C are reserved for testing
+|   |   │   ├───zone A/           # Zone A and C are reserved for testing
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   ├───zone B           # Zone B and D are reserved for training
+|   |   │   ├───zone B/           # Zone B and D are reserved for training
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   ├───zone C
+|   |   │   ├───zone C/
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   └───zone D
+|   |   │   └───zone D/
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-│   ├───yosemite_512                 # The images are directly cropped to size 512x512 according to IMAGE_PREPROCESS.md
+│   └───yosemite_512/                 # The images are directly cropped to size 512x512 according to IMAGE_PREPROCESS.md
-|   |   │   ├───zone A           # Zone A and C are reserved for testing
+|   |   │   ├───zone A/           # Zone A and C are reserved for testing
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   ├───zone B           # Zone B and D are reserved for training
+|   |   │   ├───zone B/           # Zone B and D are reserved for training
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   ├───zone C
+|   |   │   ├───zone C/
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-|   |   │   └───zone D
+|   |   │   └───zone D/
 |   |   │   |   │   ├───images
 |   |   │   |   │   └───labels
-│   └───README.md
-├───weights                      # Default folder to save checkpoints and the best weight after training
+├───weights/                      # Default folder to save checkpoints and the best weight after training
 │   ├───CSRNet_Shanghai_B_weights.h5       # Pretrained weight of CSRNet on ShanghaiB dataset
 │   ├───yosemite_512_best.pth     # Pretrained weight of TreeVision on the Yosemite dataset with images being cropped directly to size 512x512
 │   ├───yosemite_1536_best.pt     # Pretrained weight of TreeVision on the Yosemite dataset with images being cropped to size 1536x1536 before applying gaussian filter